Posts by Janie Cheaney

 Read MoreBrown Girl Dreaming by Jacqueline Woodson

 Brown Girl Dreaming by Jacqueline Woodson.
 Penguin, 2014.
 320 pages.
 Reading Level: Middle Grades, ages 10-12 Maturity Level: 5 (ages 12-14) Bottom line: Award-winning author Jacqueline Woodson’s verse memoir is a window into the late 20th-century black experience.
-Jacqueline Woodson (Newbery-winning author) was born in Ohio, the youngest of three siblings, but when her parents…
+Jacqueline Woodson (Newbery-winning author) was born in Ohio, the youngest of three siblings.
+When her parents divorce,…

 Read MoreYoung Houdini: The Magician’s Fire by Simon Nicholson